Chief magistrate

-Chief magistrate is a public official, executive or judicial, whose office is the highest in its class.
+A chief magistrate is a public official, executive or judicial, whose office is the highest in its class.
 Historically, the two different meanings of magistrate have often overlapped and refer to, as the case may be, to a major political and administrative officer (usually at a subnational or colonial level) or a judge and barrister.

 Governing chief magistrates

-If the jurisdiction he or she heads is considered to have statehood (sovereign or not), the official is generally its head of state and (in various degrees of authority) chief executive.
-However, the precise meaning depends upon the particular circumstances where it is given.
+When a chief magistrate governs a jurisdiction with statehood (sovereign or not), they are typically its head of state and chief executive.
+The exact authority of these roles, however, depends on the specific circumstances.

 European states

 Chief magistratures in antiquity include the following titles: